-In March 2013, in connection with the Company's Series B-1 financing, the then outstanding shares of Series A and convertible notes were subject to an overall recapitalization of the Company's capital structure.
+On March 8, 2013, in connection with the Company's Series B-1 financing, the then outstanding shares of Series A and convertible notes were subject to an overall recapitalization of the Company's capital structure (the "Recap").

-The impact of the recapitalization on the various securities outstanding depended upon whether the holder of an affected security participated in the Series B-1 financing by purchasing Series B-1 shares for cash on at least a pro rata basis, as described in the agreements underlying the Series B-1 financing.
+The impact of the Recap on the various securities outstanding depended upon whether the holder of an affected security participated in the Series B-1 financing by purchasing Series B-1 shares for cash on at least a pro rata basis, as described in the agreements underlying the Series B-1 financing.
 Generally, to the extent that the holder met the participation requirement, such holder received more senior securities in exchange for their existing securities.

-As part of the recapitalization, shares of the then outstanding Series A were subject to a 10-for-1 stock split with the related conversion price and value reduced accordingly.
+As part of the Recap, shares of the then outstanding Series A were subject to a 10-for-1 stock split with the related conversion price and value reduced accordingly.
 These Series A shares were then exchanged for a new series of stock, Series A-1, with the rights and preferences described in Note 9.
-To the extent that the holders met the participation requirements of the recapitalization and purchased their share of the Series B-1 financing, such Series A-1 shares were unaffected; to the extent they did not participate, the Series A-1 shares were automatically forced to convert at a rate of 1-to-1 into a less senior class of convertible preferred stock, labeled Series A. As a result, 437,773 shares of Series A-1 with a carrying value of \$4.9 million were converted to 437,773 shares of Series A with a fair value of \$2.1 million.
+To the extent that the holders met the participation requirements of the Recap and purchased their share of the Series B-1 financing, such Series A-1 shares were unaffected; to the extent they did not participate, the Series A-1 shares were automatically forced to convert at a rate of 1-to-1 into a less senior class of convertible preferred stock, labeled Series A. As a result, 5,384,615 shares of Series A-1 with a carrying value of \$4.9 million were converted to 5,384,615 shares of Series A with a fair value of \$2.1 million.